Masterzach32/SideScrollerProject/README.md

 --

-All changes that will be in v0.0.3 Alpha:
+All changes that will be in v0.0.3 Alpha: The Orb Update
-- Added an downloading system
+- Added a downloading system
 - The game will attempt to download an asset that it cannot locate in the assets folder
 - Added code to save and load player stats
 - Enemies now have armor, and player damage is increased
 - Player stats now increase with level
 - Slugger stats now increase with level
 - New Orb attack that replaces fireball
+- Spawn animation and sound
+- More music
+- Much more for you to find!

+### Bugs:
+- !

 ### Issues:
 - Audio switching issue (see issue on github issues page)